jeqo/ak-docs/content/streams/upgrade-guide.md

 The following dependencies were removed from Kafka Streams:

--   Connect-json: As of Kafka Streams no longer has a compile time dependency on \"connect:json\" module ([KAFKA-5146](https://issues.apache.org/jira/browse/KAFKA-5146)).
+-   `connect-json`: As of Kafka Streams no longer has a compile time dependency on \"connect:json\" module ([KAFKA-5146](https://issues.apache.org/jira/browse/KAFKA-5146)).
     Projects that were relying on this transitive dependency will have